rtContraction/SDRE-ROA/README.md

 # MATLAB Source Code
-This repository contains the source code of the paper  Contraction Region Estimate for State-dependent Riccati-Equation-Based Controllers and  its application to a Two-wheeled inverted pendulum submitted to  IEEE ICM 2021.
+This repository contains the source code of the paper  Contraction Region Estimate for State-dependent Riccati-Equation-Based Controllers and  its application to a Two-wheeled inverted pendulum, submitted to  IEEE ICM 2021.
 ## Software required
 	MATLAB 2019a or later
 	YALMIP